-This webinar is being offered free of charge to sport psychology professionals on Wednesday, Sept.
-23 at 3:00 pm ET.
+This webinar was first offered free of charge to sport psychology professionals on Wednesday, Sept.
+23, 2020 at 3:00 pm ET.

 A primary purpose of applied sport psychology research is to enhance the efficacy of applied sport psychology practice.
 Join AASP's panel of experts to examine the Scientist-Practitioner Model (SPM).
 The group will discuss misconceptions, ways to incorporate the SPM into the classroom, cultural considerations when working with diverse populations, and tangible methods to employ to improve as a practitioner and/or researcher.

-The webinar will be held on Zoom then streamed on Facebook Live.
-Registrants will be provided with login information the day prior to the session.
-The webinar will also be archived for those who wish to watch it at a later date. *This activity is not being offered for CMPC® recertification or APA credit.
+The webinar was held on Zoom then streamed on Facebook Live.
+Registrants were provided with login information the day prior to the session.
+The webinar has been archived above for those who wish to watch it at a later date. *This activity is not being offered for CMPC® recertification or APA credit.

 Graig Chow, PhD, CMPC is the Director of High Performance & Well-Being within the Cameron Institute of Cal Athletics.
 He provides comprehensive mental performance and sport well-being services to NCAA Division I student-athletes, teams, and coaches.
 In his private practice, he primarily works with professional athletes and business executives.
 Prior to his current position, Dr. Chow was Program Director and Assistant Professor of Sport Psychology at Florida State University.
 Additionally, he served as the Director of Practicum and Supervision for Applied Sport Psychology.
 His research focuses on mental health concerns among student-athletes including (1) investigating the barriers and facilitators of professional help-seeking; (2) developing and evaluating evidence-based destigmatization programs; and (3) examining the role of significant others in the prevention and management of student-athlete mental health issues and substance misuse.
 He is also interested in the development, implementation, and evaluation of science-based interventions designed to enhance performance, motivation, persistence, and well-being in athletes.
 Dr. Chow has published his research in sport psychology journals including Psychology of Sport and Exercise, Journal of Sport & Exercise Psychology, and Journal of Applied Sport Psychology and in general psychology journals such as Journal of Clinical Psychology, Addiction Research & Theory, and Psychological Assessment.
 Dr. Chow is passionate about the science and practice of sport psychology.
 In his work as a practitioner and supervisor, he purposefully and systematically integrates theory, empirical research, and best practices.
 As a scholar, his research is informed by his applied experiences and aims to address relevant and practical topics that performers and consultants commonly encounter.
 Dr. Chow is currently the Research & Practice Division Head of the Association for Applied Sport Psychology and serves on the Editorial Board of The Sport Psychologist and Journal of Clinical Sport Psychology.